Key Takeaways

 Safe At-Home Whitening Solutions

 If you want to whiten at home, you’ve got options.
-One is to choose a toothpaste that contains a whitening ingredient, like MPS.
+One is to choose a toothpaste that contains a whitening ingredient.
 This is present in Max White Ultimate.
 You can use a whitening toothpaste every day for continuous whitening that becomes part of your oral care routine – no extra steps required.